Paging Memory Management

 v.
 Reference=0 when the page is first loaded.

-Reference=1 when the page referenced by page replacement algorithm.
+Reference=1 when the page is referenced by the page replacement algorithm.

 vi.
 V=Valid indicates the page is in the main memory.